Lipschitz-Based Robustness Certification Under Floating-Point Execution: Floating-Point Semantics and Deviation from Real Arithmetic

 \subsection{Floating-Point Error}

 We adopt the standard model of floating-point error~\cite{higham2002}, in which floating-point operations are modelled in terms of their real arithmetic counterparts.
 This model is applicable to error analysis of standard floating-point formats including IEEE-754 formats like float16, float32 and float64, as well as formats like bfloat16.
 It is also the model formalised by LAProof~\cite{LAProof}, on which our Rocq formalisation rests.
 Our use of LAProof assumes round-to-nearest, ties-to-even with gradual underflow, which is the default in floating-point implementations.
+Some runtimes instead \emph{flush} subnormal results to zero; \cref{app:ftz} shows our theory extends to such flush-to-zero semantics as a small increment: only the absolute-error constants change (this extension is not yet mechanised).

 This model assumes the existence of positive constants: $u$, the \emph{unit roundoff}, used to capture the size of the \emph{relative} roundoff error in floating-point operations; $\amul$ is the \emph{absolute} roundoff error for operations like multiplication and division when their result is subnormal.
 We write $\fl{\cdot}$ to denote the floating-point counterpart of a real valued computation.